veraberger/veraberger.github.io/research.md

 # Research

-I am primarily interested in stars' dynamic lives and interactions with the surrounding environment.
-I have pursued projects on stellar evolution, energetic flares and supernovae.
+I am primarily interested in how stars change on short timescales (even seconds or minutes!) and how those changes impact the surrounding environment.
 Currently, I study stellar flares and their potential impact on the habitability of orbiting planets.

 ## Stellar Flares
 Stellar flares are energetic bursts of radiation caused by a rapid reconfiguration of stellar magnetic fields.